Welcome to the Nord Neurogenomics Lab

 - Genetic models of neurodevelopmental and psychiatric disorders

-- Development and implementation of genomic applications in the clinic
+- Development and implementation of genomic applications

 Our main space is located at the UC Davis Center for Neuroscience.